bence-balazs/bssh/README.md

 The given cicd for the build is producing runnable binary:

-    - glibc: debian:bullseye or any later version of it and ubuntu etc...
+    - glibc: debian:buster or any later version of it and ubuntu etc...
     - musl: alpine:3.16 or any later version

 Known bugs / missing features: